uglifruit3/BeepComp/Readme.md

 BeepComp notation includes a means to make comments for helping with song structure/organization.
 The percent ('%') character is the reserved comment character, and BeepComp will ignore all input on a line after it is detected.
 BeepComp also ignores blank lines.

 ## Example
 I put together a little example of what BeepComp can do, using the first verse of Jonathan Coulton's "Still Alive" from the computer game *Portal* in hopes that it will be illustrative of proper syntax/command usage.
 You can also download and listen to the shell script which BeepComp creates from it, provided you have `beep` installed on your machine.
+Both files are found in the still\_alive directory.
 ```still_alive/still_alive.txt

 ```